datarobot-oss/qa-app-streamlit/README.md

 set, including configuration from **Workbench > Playground**.

 The Q&amp;A app uses the reserved model name `datarobot-deployed-llm` when making requests through the Chat API.
 This is due to the openai client requiring the model parameter to be set.
-The Chat completion endpoint will then use the baked-in default model of the deployment.
+By using this reserved value, the Chat completion endpoint will use the default model used when creating the custom model used in the deployment.
 If you have multiple models within your deployment, you can modify this parameter by changing the `DEFAULT_CHAT_MODEL_NAME` in `constants.py`

 ## App modifications